mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 1. Users may delete cookies between sessions: in which case two or more `user_id`s really represent the same user
 2. Users may access your website from different browsers (e.g. a home computer and a work computer, or a mobile device and a desktop): in which case again, two or more `user_id`'s really represent one user

 Websites where users login, however, have the opportunity to identify users much more reliably.
-It is straightforward to incorporate this additional data into SnowPlow, to make customer identification more robust:
+It is straightforward to incorporate this additional data into Snowplow, to make customer identification more robust:

-When a user logs in to a website, the [SnowPlow event tracker][event-tracking] should be fired to capture the login event.
-The user's login ID (as defined in whichever system is used to manage the login process e.g. the CMS, Facebook etc.) should be captured and passed to SnowPlow using the setUserId call:
+When a user logs in to a website, the [Snowplow event tracker][event-tracking] should be fired to capture the login event.
+The user's login ID (as defined in whichever system is used to manage the login process e.g. the CMS, Facebook etc.) should be captured and passed to Snowplow using the setUserId call:

 {% highlight javascript %}
 _snaq.push(['setUserId', 'joe.blogs@email.com']);